celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The `networkid` parameter value of `33120` indicates we are connecting to the new Baklava network.

+{% hint style="info" %}
-Note that if you are running the validator and the proxy on the same machine, then you should set the validator's listening port to something other than `30303`. (e.g. Use the Docker flags `-p 30313:30303` and `-p 30313:30303/udp` to export the node on port 30313 on the host).
+If you are running the validator and the proxy on the same machine, then you should set the validator's listening port to something other than `30303`. (e.g. Use the Docker flags `-p 30313:30303` and `-p 30313:30303/udp` to export the node on port 30313 on the host).
+{% endhint %}

+At this point your proxy should be peering with the bootnode and other nodes that come online.
+Your validator will not automatically peer with the proxy until the mining routine starts after the genesis timestamp on, so it will not have any peers.
+You should see a "Mining too far in the future" log message from the validator, which indicates it is waiting for the genesis timestamp to pass.
+This is the expected state until block production starts on April 6th at 1600 UTC.

 ## After Block Production Begins

-Once block production starts on April 6th at 1600 UTC, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of Governance Proposals in a process which will be a preview of the deployment process for the Celo Mainnet.
+Once block production starts, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of Governance Proposals in a process which will be a preview of the deployment process for the Celo Mainnet.

 `ReleaseGold` contracts will be used to provide the required testnet units of Celo Gold required to register a validator and vote. `ReleaseGold` is the same mechanism that will be used to distribute Celo Gold to Stake Off participants, so it will be used in Baklava to give you a chance to get familiar with the process.